igorwolfs/vhdl_libs/README.md

-# xilinx-experiments
+# VHDL_libs
-Repository for Xilinx Zynq experimentation
+Repository for develoopment of VHDL libs.